BEST BOOKS OF 2023

 2. A Castle in the Clouds by Kerstin Gier

-A Castle in the Clouds is a young adult novel written by Kerstin Gier.
-The book was originally published in German in 2017 and later translated into English, with the English edition released in 2020.
-Set in Swiss Alps, the story revolves around a 17-year-old girl named Sophie Spark, who works as an intern at a historic hotel called Castle in the Clouds.
+A Castle in the Clouds is a book for young adult written by Kerstin Gier.
+It first came out in German in 2017, and then in English in 2020.
+The story happens in the Swiss Alps and follows a 17-year-old girl named Sophie Spark.
+She's interning at a famous hotel called Castle in the Clouds.

 Full review